When determining CPD eligibility members should consider Rule 203 of the Code of Professional Conduct.

 Minimum CPD requirements are specified for annual reporting as well as for a rolling three-year reporting cycle.
 There are two distinct components of CPD reporting: verifiable and unverifiable CPD.

 Note that CPA, CGAs and CPA, CMAs are already on a 3-year rolling cycle, so will continue along as usual.
-For CPA, CAs, 2014-2016 will be the last 3-year fixed cycle and 2015-2017 will be first 3-year rolling cycle.
+For CPA, CAs, 2014-2016 was the last 3-year fixed cycle and 2015-2017 will be the first 3-year rolling cycle.

 CPD does not have to be taken through CPABC—it does not even have to be taken in Canada.
 CPD may be completed through any learning institution, organization, and/or employer.
 Nor does CPD have to be accounting related—you choose the area of learning.
 Verifiable CPD only has to be relevant to your particular employment or professional role, business situation, or career aspirations.
 At least half of the minimum CPD requirement must be satisfied with verifiable CPD.